 - the range of powers available to the court under the Children Act 1989 and the proceedings in question.

-Making an Application for a Child Arrangements Order
+What is the Procedure for Making an Application for a Child Arrangements Order?

 In the majority of cases, the court will not issue an application unless there has first been a referral to family mediation.
 If a child arrangements order is applied for, the court will try to keep the procedure as simple and informal as possible.